oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In every object that does not yet have a property bag:

     - Add a `properties` property of type `propertyBag`

-- [Issue #240](https://github.com/oasis-tcs/sarif-spec/issues/240): "Consider removing type inconsistency with message property in exception object"

-    In the `exception` object:

-    - Change the type of the `message` property from `string` to `message`.

 - [Issue #242](https://github.com/oasis-tcs/sarif-spec/issues/242): "Rename startTime/endTime to startTimeUtc and endTimeUtc"